-In my recent post, A Convergence of Passions, I outlined how my career progressed from media to technology centric and then, ultimately, a combination of the two.
+In one of my recent posts, A Convergence of Passions, I outlined how my career progressed from media to technology-centric and then, ultimately, a combination of the two.
 Much to my surprise, the convergence continues, this time, bringing my professional and personal lives together in an integration I could have only hoped for.

-While at Franciscan University I was fortunate to study Communications from not only a technical perspective, but also from the perspective of the Catholic Church.
-During my sophomore year, I read Communio and Progressio, a pastoral letter instructing Catholics on the Church’s teaching on Social Communications and encouraging them to embrace the media and leverage it for good.
+While at Franciscan University, I was fortunate to study Communications from not only a technical perspective but also from the perspective of the Catholic Church.
+During my sophomore year, I read Communio and Progressio, a 1971 pastoral letter instructing Catholics on the Church’s teaching on Social Communications and encouraging them to embrace new forms of media and leverage them for good.
 This struck me as significant, especially in so far as the Church specifically encouraged the young to embrace new technologies.
-It was this motivation that piqued my passion for media and my overarching goal to be “in the world but not of the world”.
+It was this motivation that piqued my passion for media and my overarching goal to be “in the world but not of the world.”

 Venturing out after graduation, I was pulled more and more toward technology and found myself applying this mandate to my new career field.
-My calling shifted from leveraging media for good to leveraging internet and web based technologies for good.
-Of course, given that the internet is often referred to as “new media”, this was anything but a stretch.
-You can imagine as the technology and media sectors have converged in my professional life, I felt as though this “jump” had been validated.
+My calling shifted from leveraging media for good to leveraging internet and web-based technologies for good.
+Of course, given that the internet is often referred to as “new media,” this was anything but a stretch.
+You can imagine as the technology and media sectors have converged in my professional life, I’ve felt as though this “jump” had been validated.
 That said, one aspect was lacking.
-My work was undoubtedly beneficial to society as it played a role in enhancing productivity, optimizing business, and eventually creating jobs, however, it lacked a supernatural element I had always found intriguing.
+While my work has been beneficial to society by playing a role in enhancing productivity, optimizing businesses, and eventually creating jobs, it has lacked the supernatural element I have always found intriguing.